FadiAlNabbout/Maze_Project/README.md

 # Maze_Project
+to run the tests:
+1.run poetry install
+2.change the path for the tests individually in the top with the imports
-to run the tests, run poetry install then run each test individually
+3.run each test individually